likexian/whois-parser/README.md

 It will parse the provided whois information and return a readable data struct.

-*Work for most domain extensions and most of the time.*
+*Works for most domain extensions most of the time.*

 ## Installation